About Bosom Pals – Our Story

-Bosom Pals is a group who’s aim is to provide support for anyone who has suffered from Breast Cancer and their families and friends.
+This is the story of how founder member Marie Crowe formed Bosom Pals Bedford, a group whose aim is to provide support for anyone who has suffered from breast cancer, along with their families and friends.

 Some years later in 1994 whilst working as a receptionist at Bedford Hospital I was working alongside Brenda Gilbert who worked on the WRVS helpdesk, when she was diagnosed with Breast Cancer in 1993.
 I told her about myself and helped her through it, she said without my help and support she didn’t know how she would have coped as no help was still available.
 I did on one occasion attend Cancer Care but felt this mixed group was not for me, I am sure it helped many people but not myself.